watsonbox/obsidian-strava-sync/README.md

 Typically, once the plugin is enabled and configured, you'll want to set up templates for the activities as you import them.
 This can be done for the file path, the content itself, and the properties to be added.

 ### Templating

+Templates can be set up in the plugin settings.

 The default file path template is `Strava/{{start_date}}/{{id}} {{name}}`, which will create a folder for each day, and a file for each activity within that folder for example `Strava/2024-02-20/1234567890 Running with the bears.md`.